TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 4/Galatians 4.24.md

 ---

-Which things contain an allegory: for these [women] are two covenants; one from mount Sinai, bearing children unto bondage, which is Hagar.
+These things contain an allegory, for these are two covenants.
+One is from Mount Sinai, bearing children to bondage, which is Hagar.